The Neighbors: Income

-In the Beaverdam / Cairo neighborhood, 33.6% of the working population is employed in manufacturing and laborer occupations.
+In the Beaverdam / Cairo neighborhood, 33.6% of the working population is employed in

 The second most important occupational group in this neighborhood is

 sales and service jobs, from major sales accounts, to working in fast food restaurants, with 27.6% of the residents employed.